-To be "qualified", a Domestic Partner must have a confidential Declaration of Domestic Partnership form on file with LAFPP.
-Additional information is provided in the Domestic Partnership section (page 17).
+To be "qualified," a Domestic Partner must have a confidential Declaration of Domestic Partnership form on file with LAFPP.
+Additional information is provided in the Domestic Partnership section (see page 18).
 A Certificate of Registration of Domestic Partnership filed with the Secretary of State will also be accepted.
 A declaration or certificate must be on file at the time of your death, and in the case of your:

-- Service-Connected death while active be a Declared/Certified Domestic Partner on the date of death - Nonservice-Connected death while active be a Declared/Certified Domestic Partner at least one year prior to the date of death
+Service-connected death while active - be a Declared/Certified Domestic Partner on the date of death

-- Death while on a Service Pension be a Declared/Certified Domestic Partner at least one year prior to the effective date of the pension or one year prior to DROP entry - Death while on a Service-Connected Disability Pension be a Declared/Certified Domestic Partner as of the effective date of the pension - Death while on a Nonservice-Connected Disability Pension be a Declared/Certified Domestic Partner at least one year prior to the effective date of the pension.
+- Nonservice-Connected death while active be a Declared/Certified Domestic Partner at least one year prior to the date of death - Death while on a Service Pension be a Declared/Certified Domestic Partner at least one year prior to the effective date of the pension or one year prior to DROP entry - Death while on a Service-Connected Disability Pension be a Declared/Certified Domestic Partner as of the effective date of the pension - Death while on a Nonservice-Connected Disability Pension be a Declared/Certified Domestic Partner at least one year prior to the effective date of the pension. - Nonservice-Connected death while on Military Leave be a Declared/Certified Domestic Partner on the date of the death

-A Qualified Surviving Domestic Partners is eligible to receive the following benefits: Benefits are paid to the Qualified Surviving Domestic Partner until his/her death.
+A Qualified Surviving Domestic Partner is eligible to receive the following benefits:

-- Survivor pension benefits see the Survivor Benefits section (pages 15-17). - Health subsidy benefits see the Health Insurance Subsidy for Qualified Survivors section (page 34).
+- Survivor pension benefits see the Survivor Benefits section (pages 16-22). - Health subsidy benefits see the Health Insurance Subsidy for Qualified Survivors section (page 32).